Eryone/farm3d/README.md

 ### Installation
 This software is installed by default on the printer X400

+For other klipper printers, you can install the software by following the steps below.
 #### 1. Download the software
 ```
 cd ~